AtomicGameEngine/AtomicGameEngine/CONTRIBUTING.md

 Contribution Copyrights and Licensing
 ------------------------

-Atomic Game Engine contributors retain the copyright to their contribution, and agree to irrevocably license the contribution under the Atomic Game Engine Contribution License `CONTRIBUTION_LICENSE.md` (MIT)
+Atomic Game Engine contributors retain the copyright to their contribution and agree to irrevocably license the contribution under the Atomic Game Engine Contribution License `CONTRIBUTION_LICENSE.md` (MIT)

 To make a code contribution to the Atomic Game Engine
 --------------------------------------